akisute/DaggeredAndroid/README.md

 ## Install

-Copy all .java files in `com.akisute.android.daggered` into your project, then resolve dependencies by adding following libraries into your project as well:
+Copy all .java files in `com.akisute.android.daggered` under `lib/src/main/java` into your project, then resolve dependencies by adding following libraries into your project as well:

 * dagger 1.2.+ (`com.squareup.dagger:dagger:1.2.+`)
 * dagger-compiler 1.2.+ (`com.squareup.dagger:dagger-compiler:1.2.+`)

+Install via maven or gradle is currently not available.

+### support-v4 and support-v7 version

+There are sublibraries which supports android-support-v4 and android-support-v7 classes as well.
+You can find them under `lib-support-v4/src/main/java` and  `lib-support-v7/src/main/java`, respectively.

+Additionaly, You need to add following support libraries:

 * support-v4 latest (`com.android.support:support-v4`)
-    * basically you can omit support-v4 if you'd like but it requires some source code modifications
+    * Required for lib-support-v4
+    * Required for lib-support-v7
-* appcompat-v7 latest (`com.android.support:appcompat-v7`) - optional
+* appcompat-v7 latest (`com.android.support:appcompat-v7`)
-    * only if you'd like to use `DaggeredActionBarActivity`

-Install via maven or gradle is currently not available.
+    * Required for lib-support-v7

 ## Usage